IHI Corp (7013) - Part 1

 Japan's leading aerospace conglomerate follows the "Hitachi playbook" to unlock value

 Disclaimer: The information in this article reflects the personal views of the author and is provided for informational purposes only.
 It should not be construed as investment advice.
-The author does not hold a position in the security at the time of publication.
+The author holds a position in the security at the time of publication.
 Investment funds or other entities with which the author has consulting or advisory relationships may or may not hold a position in the security/securities discussed.
 The views expressed are solely those of the author and do not reflect those of any other parties.
 Readers should conduct their own research and consult a qualified financial advisor before making any investment decisions.

 IHI has had a great run in the last 12 months (along with the other two Japanese heavy industry names, MHI and KHI).
 Although the stock is no longer trading at 3,000 yen like it did a year ago, I still think it’s compelling at 9-10k yen.